Authentication - Authenticate users with access tokens

-Access token authentication allows you to handle permissions yourself.
-When a user authenticates, it’s up to you to let Liveblocks know which rooms they should be allowed inside.
+Access token authentication is an alternative method to authenticate your users in your application.
+With access tokens, when a user authenticates, it’s up to you to let Liveblocks know which rooms they should be allowed inside.
 This means that you need to manually keep track of which users should be allowed in which rooms, and apply these permissions yourself each time a user connects.

 Authenticating